 - Ultrasound (also called sonography).
 This test creates images of your internal organs on a computer screen using high-frequency

 sound waves.
-It is used to see organs in your abdomen such as the liver, spleen, and
+It is used to see organs in your belly such as the liver, spleen, and

 gallbladder.
-It also checks blood flow through different vessels. it can be done externally
+It also checks blood flow through different vessels.
+It can be done outside

 How is cholangitis treated?

 It is important to get a diagnosis right away.
 Most people with cholangitis feel very

 sick.
 They see their healthcare provider or go to the emergency room.